Polkadot-Blockchain-Academy/pba-content/syllabus/8-XCM/5-XCM_in_Polkadot/XCM_in_polkadot.md

 title: XCM in the Polkadot Context # Also update the h1 header on the first slide to the same name
 description: XCM in the Polkadot Context for web3 Engineers
 duration: 1 hour
-instructors: ["Gavin Wood", "Keith Yeung"]
+instructors: ["Keith Yeung", "Gorka Irazoqui"]
-teaching-assistants: ["Dan Shields"]
+teaching-assistants: ["Andrew Burger", "Hector Bulgarini"]
 ---

 ## _At the end of this lecture, you will be able to:_